CS-DS-125/125book/py4e_rst/14-objects.rst

 .. index:: instance, class

-This is where we instruct Python to construct (e.g. create) an *object* or “instance of the class named PartyAnimal”.
+This is where we instruct Python to construct (e.g. create) an *object* or "instance of the class named PartyAnimal".
 It looks like a function call to the class itself and Python constructs the object with the right data and methods and returns the object which is then assigned to the variable ``an``.
 In a way this is quite similar to the following line